Best Treadmills 2026

 Worth it if: You'll use trainer-led sessions 3+ times weekly.
 The motivation and variety are real.
 Not worth it if: You have your own programming or prefer running to music.
 Skip it and save the $39/month.

-## My Pick by Budget
+## Best Pick by Budget

 Around $650: NordicTrack T Series 6.5.
 Smart features, solid motor, SpaceSaver fold.
 Best value entry into smart treadmills.